civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(5)** If an emergency exists, subsections (2) and (3) do not apply and the notice of disclosure required in subsection (4) may be given later than the time provided for in that subsection.

+### Section 317.3

+The Minister shall include in the annual report required by section 342 a report respecting the explicit chemical or biological names of substances and the explicit biological names of living organisms disclosed under section 317.1 or 317.2.

 ### Section 54

 Subsections 330(3) and (3.1) of the Act are repealed.

 ### Section 55

-  **(1)** Subsections 332(1) and (2) of the Act are replaced by the following:
+Subsections 332(1) and (2) of the Act are replaced by the following:

 ### Section 332

   **(1)** The Minister shall publish in the `Canada Gazette` a copy of every order or regulation proposed to be made by the Minister or the Governor in Council under this Act, except a list, or an amendment to a list, referred to in any of sections 66 to 66.2, 87, 105 to 105.2 and 112 or an interim order made under section 94, 163, 173, 183 or 200.1.

   **(2)** Any person may file with the Minister comments, or a notice of objection requesting that a board of review be established under section 333 and stating the reasons for the objection, within 60 days after the publication of

     a proposed order or regulation referred to in subsection (1);

     a proposed instrument respecting preventive or control actions in relation to a substance that is required by section 91 to be published in the `Canada Gazette`; or

     a statement referred to in subparagraph 91(1)(a)(ii) or (b)(ii).

-  **(2)** Section 332 of the Act is amended by adding the following after subsection (3):

-    **(4)** In addition to any other requirement of this Act, a notice under this Act, a notice of any consultation to be held in relation to a matter under this Act and any decision made under this Act for which a notice is not otherwise required under this Act must be made public, including by being published

-      by the Minister on their departmental website;

-      in a newspaper or other periodical that, in the Minister's opinion, has a large circulation;

-      in the Environmental Registry; and

-      in the `Canada Gazette`.

-    **(5)** A notice published in accordance with paragraphs 4(a) to (c) must include an indication of any opportunities for public participation that may be available in relation to the content of the notice.

-    **(6)** In addition to any other requirements of this Act, a notice of a public consultation is to be published in accordance with paragraphs (4)(a) to (c) at least 60 days before the consultation is to occur.

 ### Section 56